HDR10

-HDR10 Media Profile, more commonly known as HDR10, is an open high-dynamic-range video (HDR) standard announced on 27 August 2015 by the Consumer Technology Association.
-It is the most widespread of the HDR formats.
+HDR10 Media Profile, more commonly known as HDR10, is an open high-dynamic-range video (HDR) standard announced on 27 August 2015, by the Consumer Electronics Association.
+It is the most widespread HDR format.

 HDR10 is not backward compatible with SDR.
 It includes HDR static metadata but not dynamic metadata.
-It doesn't offer the ability to optimize content to the consumer display's capabilities in a way based on the content creator's intent.

-PQ10 refers to an HDR format that is same as HDR10 without any metadata.
+PQ10 refers to an HDR10 format which does not include any metadata.